 Tom Canning is a keyboardist, writer, producer and Grammy-nominated arranger.
 He was born and raised in Rochester, New York, and grew up in a musical household.
 His father was a professor of Music Theory and Composition at the Eastman School of Music; his mother was a professional church vocal soloist.
-Tom studied classical piano for ten years at Eastman, and was also continually drawn to an eclectic blend of music including J.S.Bach, Ray Charles, Miles Davis, John Coltrane, Karlheinz Stockhausen, and the roots of Rock and Roll.
+Tom studied classical piano for ten years at Eastman, and was also continually drawn to an eclectic blend of music including J.S.Bach, Ray Charles, Miles Davis, John Coltrane, Karlheinz Stockhausen, and the roots of R&B and Rock&Roll.
 This wide range of interest informed the development of his subsequent musical career.

 After studying at both Berklee School of Music in Boston and North Texas State University, Tom eventually settled in Los Angeles.
 He began performing and recording with such artists as John Klemmer, Delbert McClinton, Freddie King and T-Bone Burnett.
 A major turning point came in 1974 when he met then-unsigned Al Jarreau.
 For several years, Tom worked as Al's Musical Director, and eventually his co-writer and co-producer.
 Extensive international touring and recording led to seven albums, multi-platinum sales and numerous Grammy awards.
 Tom co-wrote such songs as "Breakin' Away", "Never Givin' Up", and "Roof Garden".
 He and Al collaborated again later on Jarreau's 2003 album All I Got with the song "Lost and Found", a duet with Joe Cocker.

 Notable professional events include:

 Writing and producing "The Oh Of Pleasure" with Ray Lynch, which appears on Ray's platinum New Age CD, Deep Breakfast.
 This piece has been licensed many times for a wide variety of film, television and commercial outlets;

 A world tour with legendary saxophonist/composer Wayne Shorter.
 Band members included Gary Willis on bass and Tom Brechtlein on drums;

 Continuing to work with such diverse artists as Elvis Costello, Jim Carroll, Glenn Frey and Joe Walsh, Bonnie Raitt and Stephen Bruton (producing Bruton's first two solo albums, What It Is and Right On Time ), Tom also became active in film and television, writing and performing on such shows as Melrose Place, Boston Public, The Larry Sanders Show, Malcolm In The Middle and others.